T

 viewpoint

-This iconic hill offers breathtaking panoramic views of Santiago and the Andes mountains.
-You can hike, bike, or take the funicular or cable car to the summit, where the Virgin Mary statue stands.
+This iconic hill offers breathtaking panoramic views of Santiago and the Andes Mountains.
+You can reach the summit by funicular, cable car, or by hiking up.

 2. Midday